derrickc1170/sep10-freedom-project/blog/entry05.md

 ```

 #### What It Can Do
 <p>This VR scene creates a spooky horror environment with creepy lights, fog, and an eerie vibe.
-I also added interactive elements like a box that changes when clicked, and attempted to load a haunted tree model and some sound.</p>
+I also added interactive elements like a box that changes when clicked, and attempted try fix to load a haunted tree model and some sound.(Still Didn't Work) It looked like dark maze that have red light flashing which it is little bit scary and have a eyeball.</p>

 Some problems I ran into: